+The primordial amplitude of scalar perturbations is well measured by CMB experiments to be $P_{\mathcal R}|_{k=k_0}\simeq 2.2\times 10^{-9}$ at the pivot wave number $k_0=0.05\,\mathrm{Mpc}^{-1}$ (see \cite{Ade:2013zuv,Ade:2013uln}).
+Since, as shown above, $H_I$ is suppressed with respect to its standard value, we need to assume that the inflationary potential is very flat, so that $\dot\phi$ is small enough to compensate and give the observed amplitude of scalar fluctuations.
+Very flat, and in fact also exactly flat (at least at tree level) potentials can be achieved for example in the framework of hybrid inflation \cite{Linde:1993cn} or natural inflation \cite{Freese:1990rb} models.
+In the first case, the potential is flat because the field is trapped in a false vacuum, while in the second case this is due to the shift symmetry of the potential itself.
+Another possibility to get the right scalar amplitude is simply that $n$ is very close to 2, so that the standard inflationary behavior is recovered.

+Now let us turn to the tensor modes.
+The second term of Eq.\reff{eq:prim_spec_GW} is always much larger than unity; thus we have

-This implies that the amplitude of the primordial spectrum of tensor modes is strongly suppressed, first because of the large factor $f'(R)$ appearing in \refeq{eq:prim_spec_GW}, secondly because the value of $H_I$ is itself suppressed with respect to its standard value, as discussed above.
-Substituting the expressions \reff{eq:ssol} and \reff{eq:fprime} for $f'$ and $\s$ into \refeq{eq:prim_spec_GW} yields:
+where $m_q\equiv L_q^{-1}$ is the energy scale associated to $q$, $M=\rho_I^{1/4}$ the inflation energy scale and $m_\mathrm{pl}\equiv 1/\sqrt{G}\simeq 10^{19}\,\mathrm{GeV}$ the Planck mass.
+Eq.\reff{eq:fprime} implies that the amplitude of the tensor primordial spectrum is strongly suppressed, first because of the large factor $f'(R)$ in \refeq{eq:prim_spec_GW}, secondly because $H_I$ is itself suppressed with respect to its standard value.
+Substituting $f'$ and $\s$ into \refeq{eq:prim_spec_GW}, we obtain